mlcsec/Graphpython/README.md

   - [x] `Deploy-MaliciousScript` - add input options to choose runAsAccount, enforceSignatureCheck, etc. and more assignment options
   - [x] `Get-DeviceConfigurationPolicies` - tidy up the templateReference and assignmentTarget output
   - [x] `Add-ApplicationPermission` - updated logic and added ability to grant admin consent for admin permissions assigned from the same command - update `Grant-AppAdminConsent` to handle any failures so users don't have to repeat this whole command again
-  - [ ] `Get-Application` - process the `requiredResourceAccess` attribute and resolved any Graph API app role IDs to their role name/description
+  - [X] `Get-Application` - process the `requiredResourceAccess` attribute and resolved any Graph API app role IDs to their role name/description - `List-Applications` updated with this as well
 - New:
   - [x] `Find-PrivilegedApplications` - identify enterprise applications which have privileged graph api permissions granted
   - [x] `Grant-AppAdminConsent` - grant admin consent for requested/applied admin app permissions (if `Add-ApplicationPermission` fails)